 Harriet Tubman stood just 5 feet (1.5 meters) tall; never learned to read or write; and spent her childhood and young adulthood as another person's property.
 She suffered most of her life from brutal headaches and seizures as the result of a beating.
 She never made much money in her lifetime, and lived humbly, eating food that she grew in garden.

-But despite all that, Harriet Tubman became one of the most famous and admired African-Americans in U.S. history.
-After escaping from slavery in 1849, she became a conductor on the Underground Railroad, bravely venturing back into the slave state of Maryland 13 times during the 1850s to help numerous other runaway slaves find their way north to freedom.
-During the Civil War, she headed south again to work as a spy and scout for the Union Army.
+But despite all that, Harriet Tubman became one of the most famous civilians and admired African-Americans in U.S. history.
+After escaping from slavery in 1849, she became a conductor on the Underground Railroad, bravely venturing back into the slave state of Maryland 13 times during the 1850s to help numerous other runaway enslaved people find their way north to freedom.
+During the Civil War, Tubman traveled south again to Fort Monroe to work as a spy, scout, nurse and cook for the Union Army.
 After the conflict, she established the first nursing home for elderly African-Americans [source: Larson].

 Tubman has grown into such an American icon that her legend sometimes obscures the person behind it.
 In this article, we'll look at the facts of her life and misconceptions about it, as well as how she became such an enduring symbol of freedom.

 Harriet Ross Tubman was born into slavery around 1822 in Dorchester County Maryland on the Eastern Shore.
 The fifth of nine children of two enslaved parents, Benjamin Ross or Ben Ross and Harriet "Rit" Green.
 Her mother was owned by Mary Pattison Brodess and Tubman's father by Anthony Thompson.
 Her parents gave her the name Araminta, and called her "Minty" for short [source: Allen].